1665 S. La Cholla Blvd. • Tucson AZ 85713

 - Participants ages 14 and 15 must be accompanied by a designated adult, who has completed an Orientation class, at all times while using Fitness Room equipment

-This program is for youth 5-14 years old, (Kindergarten through Middle School only) during out of school time (Fall, Holiday and Spring Break).
+This program is for youth 5-11 years old, (Kindergarten through 5th grade only) during out of school time (Fall, Holiday and Spring Break).
 Activities are supervised, engaging and fun.
-Includes games, sports, social interaction, dance, art projects and nutrition based learning activities.
+Includes games, sports, social interaction, dance, art projects and nutrition-based learning activities.
 Contact Center staff or see the Youth Programs page for more information.

 KIDCO (Ages 5-11)